10 Steps for Successful Family

 Then came a layoff and an opportunity to rethink our plans.
 Or maybe realize another dream that we had for more than a decade—extended travel abroad, a family sabbatical.

-We decided that it was time to act, and since July 2004 we have sojourned through many of the countries of South America, settling for the past several months in Argentina.
+We decided that it was time to act, and since sojourned through many of the countries of South America, settling for the past several months in Argentina.
 We have explored the ancient ruins of Quilmes, slogged through rain in Tierra del Fuego National Park, and cautiously climbed an active volcano in Chile.
 We have hiked old-growth rainforests and explored the dizzying heights of the Andes.
 We learned why you don’t wear red to bullfights in Northern Argentina and waddled amongst the largest penguin colony at the tip of the continent.

 “You’re so lucky,” was the oft-repeated phrase of our friends and acquaintances as we set out on our journey.
 The decision to travel and live overseas was simple when we asked ourselves, “Is this best for our family?”
 The reality has not always been as easy.
 But we have never looked back.